 Component lifecycle

-By default, all components have no life cycle, they are simply created through the constructor and GC'd when they are no longer needed.
-If you need to do some actions when the component is initialized or after it is released, you must have the component implement the Lifecycle interface:
+By default, all components are singletons through the constructor.
+If you need to do some actions when the component is initialized, or before it is released, you must implement Lifecycle interface:

 public interface Lifecycle {